sgmurphy/wordpress-plugins/userfeedback-lite/readme.txt

 4. Want more features? <a href=href="https://www.userFeedback.com/?utm_source=wprepo&utm_medium=link&utm_campaign=lite" rel="friend" title="UserFeedback">Purchase UserFeedback Pro</a>!

 == Changelog ==
+= 1.0.14: February 20, 2023 =
+- Enhancement: We improved the plugin security.
+- Fix: We solved an issue occurring with MonsterInsights.

 = 1.0.13: December 21, 2023 =
 - Fix: We fixed an issue with checkbox questions
 - Fix: We fixed a layout issue in the Survey/Notifications screen.